rantho95/sales-data-warehouse/README.md

    EXEC etl.sp_NormalizeSales;

-Technology Stack
+### Technology Stack:
-Microsoft SQL Server / T-SQL
+1. Microsoft SQL Server / T-SQL
-SQL Server Management Studio (SSMS)
+2. SQL Server Management Studio (SSMS)
-Dimensional Modeling / Star Schema
+3. Dimensional Modeling / Star Schema
-ETL via T-SQL stored procedures
+4. ETL via T-SQL stored procedures

 This project focuses not only on implementing the technical components of a warehouse, but on understanding the source data, documenting assumptions, validating transformation decisions, and designing a model that can support real analytical workloads.